 The difference between PUL and TPU Diaper Covers

-PUL and TPU is very similar to one another, they are both plastic laminated to fabric.
+PUL and TPU are very similar to one another, they are both plastic laminated to fabric.
 The difference is in how the plastic is bonded to the fabric.

 PUL, Polyurethane Laminate, is chemically bonded and is harder on the environment, but is more durable.